Skip to content

 Steeped in history, Canterbury is a charming city in southeast England.
 Its most famous landmark is Canterbury Cathedral, a UNESCO World Heritage Site which was built over 1,400 years ago and is the headquarters of the Church of England.

-Last, but by no means least, the South Downs is definitely one of the best places to visit in the South of England.
+Last, but by no means least, the South Downs is a dream for lovers of countryside views and great hikes!
 This sprawling national park is England’s newest, stretching all the way from Winchester in the west to Eastbourne and the coast in the east.

 RECOMMENDED TOUR: Seven Sisters and South Downs from Brighton